ObviAvi/Purdue_RAG/README.md

 **Architecture Flow**

-1. **Scraper (`scraper.py`)** – Extracts text content, headings, and metadata from company websites.
+1. **Scraper (`redditscraper.py`)** – Extracts text content, headings, and metadata from the purdue subreddit.
-2. **Embedding Generator (`generate_embeddings.py`)** – Converts the scraped data into vector embeddings using SentenceTransformers.
-The embeddings are stored in a local file or vector database.
+2. **Embedding Generator (`update_embeddings.py`)** – Converts the scraped data into vector embeddings using SentenceTransformers.
+The embeddings are stored in a ChromaDB vector database for use when querying.
-3. **Frontend (`index.html`)** – A simple HTML/JS interface that sends a query to the backend and displays relevant results.
+3. **Frontend (`index.html` and `syles.css`)** – A simple HTML/JS interface that sends a query to the backend and displays relevant results.
-4. **Backend (`app.py`)** – A lightweight FastAPI or Flask server that receives frontend queries, retrieves semantically similar chunks using embeddings, and returns the results.
+4. **Backend (`purdue_rag_chatbot.py`)** – A lightweight FastAPI or Flask server that receives frontend queries, retrieves semantically similar chunks using embeddings, and returns the results.

 ---